mezantrop/ts-warp/README.md

 ```

-For example, to temporary enable more verbose logs, restart ts-warp with `-v 4` option:
+ `ts-warp.sh` respects `ts-warp` daemon options.
+For example, to temporary enable more verbose logs, restart `ts-warp` with `-v 4` option:

 ```sh
 # sudo /usr/local/etc/ts-warp.sh restart -v 4
 ```

-ts-warp understands `SIGHUP` signal as the command to reload configuration, `SIGUSR1` to display working configuration
+`ts-warp` understands `SIGHUP` signal as the command to reload configuration, `SIGUSR1` to display working configuration
 and clients connection status and `SIGINT` to stop the daemon.

 Use `ts-pass` to encode passwords if requred.
 See examples in [ts-warp.ini](examples/ts-warp.ini)